 For related information about distributions upon retirement, also review Upon Retirement.

 Required Minimum Distribution

 Law Changes!
 Both the CARES and the Secure Acts recently impacted RMD requirements

-The CARES Act permits RMD payments to be suspended for 2020 and restarted in 2021.
+The CARES Act permitted RMD payments to be suspended for 2020 and restarted in 2021.

-Participants requesting RMD changes due to the CARES Act, call TIAA: (800) 842-2829 and provide your SSN or account number to authenticate and make your request.
+Participants call TIAA with any questions: (800) 842-2829 and provide your SSN or account number to authenticate your identity.